-- The scenes between them is just my god, they are funny, witty, the banter is so good I just want to jump into the book to watch from first row.
+- The scenes between them are just my god, they are funny, witty, the banter is so good I just want to jump into the book to watch from the first row.

 - Annabelle and Simon fitted so well together, so perfect it was impossible for them to NOT end together.
 These two were ALL ladies and gentlemen!

 - Their relationship at the beginning is like cats and dogs.
 Annabelle is prideful and will never accept someone such as Simon even when he is in love with her since forever.